Ars-Digitale/java-21-study-guide/docs/module-04/methods-attributes.md

-# Object-Oriented Programming Concepts
+# Methods, Attributes and Variables

 ### Table of Contents

-- [Object-Oriented Programming Concepts]
+- [Methods, Attributes and Variables]
 	- [1.
 Methods](#1-methods)
 	  - [1.1 Mandatory Components of a Method](#11-mandatory-components-of-a-method)
 		- [1.1.1 Access Modifiers](#111-access-modifiers)